Zakintaliban/ilmatrix/docs/ILMATRIX_Documentation.md

 - Click "Let's get started!" to get the first coach question for Topic 1.
 - Answer in the input and press Send.
 Ask "How am I doing?" anytime to get progress.
 - Click "I'm stuck" for a short hint.
 After 3 topics, you'll receive final feedback and input will be disabled.
+- Mobile UX: a local “+” beside the Dialogue input opens a compact quick menu; the global floating “+” is hidden to avoid duplicates.

 ## 4) High-level Architecture